 Negebe Sheronick has been a public school teacher since 1987 and has a Master’s Degree in teaching and learning.
 She considers it her highest purpose to help young people find their value and develop their personal talents.
 She has three children.

 Negebe was raised in a bilingual home where both English and Arabic were spoken.
-She grew up in Muslim community while also being active in the public schools in her Midwestern town.
+She grew up in a/the Muslim community while also being active in the public schools in her Midwestern town.
 As a result, she saw the value of diversity, communication and building friendships across cultural groups.

 “As a Muslim-American woman, whose mother is an immigrant from Lebanon, I am deeply interested in immigrant rights, women’s rights, and religious freedom.
 As a mother and teacher, I am deeply interested in finding ways to work together so future generations are protected and respected.
 Inclusivi-tee give me a way to fight for the rights of all people, protect the earth and help people connect with others through respect and appreciation of our common humanity.”